 As a father of 3 children, I know to go from place to place is not easy and so an excursion to an area is just more practical.

 I have arranged them more or less in the order of the route I would take from 1 site to another.
-Before you read on, just to share that I have launched a Balestier Tour with magic, puzzles and games with Monster Day Tour.
+Before you read on, just to share that I have launched a Balestier Tour with magic, puzzles and games.
 The feedback have been amazing so far so I hope you can join us on this amazing tour.
 (It is VERY different from the route below.)

-Feel free to customise to suit your children’s attention span.
+Feel free to customise this tour to suit your children’s attention span.
 Travel away, folks!

 1. The Whampoa Dragon